asiemer/madux/README.md

 A predictable state container with finite state machine for JS tools.

+[Madux](https://github.com/Jense5/madux) uses a finite state machine to hold track of the state of your NodeJS or JavaScript application.
+It can be used in a variety of ways, without

 [Madux](https://github.com/Jense5/madux) is a predictable state container for command line tools written in JS.
 It can be seen as an alternative to [Redux](https://github.com/reactjs/redux), although it requires a different way of thinking about the state of the app.
 In Madux, the state of the app is represented as a finite [state machine](https://en.wikipedia.org/wiki/Finite-state_machine).

 Although Madux can be used on its own, it's strongly advised to use it in combination with [madux-bind](https://github.com/Jense5/madux-bind).
 It makes it possible to build a JS app in a declarative way which makes it easier to create a consistent and bug-free application.
 You can find a hands-on tutorial [here](https://jense5.gitbooks.io/madux/content/).